 Driving Without Licence

 Driving without a valid licence is a criminal offence with harsh penalties for non-compliance.
-If you are involved in a car accident, your insurance will be void and you may face imprisonment and deportation.
-Make sure you plan in advance and are holding an appropriate, valid license at all times.
+If you are involved in a car accident, your insurance will be void, and you may face imprisonment and deportation.
+Make sure you plan in advance and hold an appropriate, valid license at all times.

 Drivers may accumulate a certain number of points for each infraction.
 License suspension occurs after a driver reaches 14 points in traffic violations.

-There are certain serious traffic violations that can lead to hefty fines, imprisonment or even deportation.
-You can learn more about such serious traffic violations here.
+Certain serious traffic violations can lead to hefty fines, imprisonment or even deportation.
+You can learn more about such severe traffic violations here.

-Qatar’s Ministry of Interior has a mobile application called Metrash which enables a wide range of services online.
-The following traffic services are available on Metrash2 mobile app:
+Qatar’s Ministry of Interior has a mobile application called Metrash, which enables a wide range of services online.
+The following traffic services are available on the Metrash2 mobile app:

 - Traffic Violations

 - Issuing Replacement Card for damaged driving license